zigzaga00/zig-zag-cyber-lab-src/docs/child-protection.md

 ## **4. Responsibilities**

-At Zig-Zag Cyber-Lab, we will:
+At Sin2 Tech, we will:

 - Remain vigilant to the signs of abuse or harm
 - Treat all disclosures seriously and sensitively